Skip to Main Content

 Interior photo of center at St. Jude

-Immunotherapy uses the immune system to treat diseases such as cancer.
+Immunotherapy is a type of biological therapy that uses the immune system to find and remove unhealthy or damaged cells, including cancer cells.
 The immune system includes special white blood cells, tissues, and organs that work together to prevent and get rid of disease.

 Immunotherapy at St. Jude